Important information for students to know

 Should you need assistance, call the VA Hotline at 1-888-442-4551.

-If we do not process your request because of any reason and you receive a letter informing you about that problem you must resubmit the VA Briefing & Veterans Enrollment form when the problem has been corrected.
-Upon submitting the ECTC Veterans Enrollment form you must write the word "Change to initial request" on the form.
+If we do not process your request because of any reason and you receive a letter informing you about that problem, you must resubmit the VA Briefing & Veterans Enrollment form when the problem has been corrected.
+Upon submitting the ECTC Veterans Enrollment form you must select "Change to initial request" on the form.

-If you drop a class you should go to the Records office and get a drop slip and follow their instructions.
-After you complete their instructions bring a copy of the drop slip to the Veterans Affairs office.
+If you drop a class you should complete an online drop request with the Records Office.
+You must notify our office when you have dropped a course.
 This is done to avoid an overpayment with the Department of Veterans Affairs.

 Enrollment certifications for the fall semesters for some chapters will be delayed.
 The delay is caused by the Board of Regents meeting that takes place in the month of June.
-At this meeting the Board of Regents must decide what the tuition rate will be for every fall semester.
+At this meeting the Board of Regents must decide what the tuition rate will be for the calendar year beginning in the fall semester.

-For Chapters 30, 35, 32, 1606 and 1607 the law allows certification to be submitted before the term begins, unless training time is less than ½ time or the student is on active duty.
+- For Chapters 30, 35, 32, 1606 and 1607 the law allows certification to be submitted before the term begins, unless training time is less than half-time or the student is on active duty.

-For Chapter 31 student’s tuition and fees are not required to be reported to your case manager.
-We will process all chapter 31 students without the tuition rate for every fall semester.
+- For Chapter 31 students, tuition and fees are not required to be reported to your case manager.
+We will process all chapter 31 students without the tuition rate for every fall semester upon request.